rackerlabs/support-how-to/content/how-to/cloud-servers/check-the-system-load-on-linux/index.md

 there were two users logged on and the load averages were 0.01, 3.01 and 2.70.

-The load average represents the work being done by the system.
+The load average is the work the system is doing.
 The three numbers show the load averages for the last minute, 5 minutes and 15 minutes, respectively.
 A load average of 1 reflects the full workload of a single processor on the system.
 A load